What Is The Full Form Of CAG?

 #8 – Audit of Accounts of Certain Authorities or Bodies

-The CAG is required to audit certain authorities and bodies, which have not been entrusted to it if requested by the President of India, union or state government or other administrative bodies.
+The CAG must audit certain authorities and bodies that have not been entrusted to it if requested by the President of India, union or state government, or other administrative bodies.

 #9 – Power to make Rules and Regulations

-The role is to ensure that the Union and State accounts are in order, free from misappropriations and errors.
+The role is to ensure that the Union and State accounts are in order and free from misappropriations and errors.

-- The audit by CAG provides the requisite credibility to the books of accounts of the governments and their organizations.
+- The CAG audit provides the requisite credibility to the books of accounts of the governments and their organizations.
 The role is to ensure the highest standards of audits are applied to maintain the credibility of accounts.

-- He can also perform a propriety audit to ascertain the relevance (wisdom, faithfulness, and economy) of the expenditures incurred by the governments and its bodies and point out wasteful expenditures.
+- He can also perform a propriety audit to ascertain the relevance (wisdom, faithfulness, and economy) of the governments and their bodies’ expenditures and point out wasteful expenditures.
 This is a mere obligation and not a legal or regulatory requirement.

-The Comptroller and Auditor General of India file the following three kinds of audit reports to be tabled before appropriate legislative assemblies including the parliament.
+The Comptroller and Auditor General of India file the following three audit reports tabled before appropriate legislative assemblies, including the parliament.

-- Report concerning appropriation showing the grants and loans rendered from the state and union finances are used for the envisaged purposes by bodies and authorities.
+- The full form of CAG report concerning appropriation showing the grants and loans rendered from the state and union finances are used for the envisaged purposes by bodies and authorities.

 - Audit report on state and union finances, including their receipts and expenditures, furnished to the respective state governments and the central government.